jorgegarcia/tinytasks/README.md

 // Do something else ...
 ```

-In order to support the functionality of pausing, resuming, stopping and progress, some function calls have to be made in the task lambda.
-The following example writes random numbers to a txt file, and it allows pausing, stopping and reporting progress by using `IsStopping()`, `HasStopped()`, `PauseIfNeeded()` and `SetProgress()`.
+In order to support the functionality of pausing, resuming, stopping and progress reporting, some function calls have to be made in the task lambda.
+The following example writes random numbers to a txt file, by using `IsStopping()`, `HasStopped()`, `PauseIfNeeded()` and `SetProgress()` task functions.

 ```C++
 TinyTasksPool::Result lambdaResult = tinyTasksPool.SetNewLambdaForTask(taskID, [task]